Have You Been Injured in a Farm Accident?

 - Corn picker

 Farm accidents can result in serious catastrophic injuries, even wrongful death.
 We are committed to helping clients repair their broken lives following such tragic accidents.
-We handle farm accident cases which involved the following:
+We handle farm accident cases that involve the following:

 - Falls from a horse